ModischFabrications/CutSolver/README.md

 many combinations have equal trimmings and are therefore seen as equally good.

 ## Usage/Hosting

-*This is a backend, see [CutSolverFrontend](https://github.com/ModischFabrications/CutSolverFrontend) for a human usable version.*

 Feel free to run manually, but the easiest (and advised) way to deploy this is by using Docker and pulling an up-to-date image.